 By default, your Gmail account isn’t secure, so let’s dive in and learn how to change that!

-Step 1: Create a Stronger Gmail Password
+Step 1: Create a Stronger Gmail Password Using a Password Manager

-I hate that I even have to share this as a step, but if you don’t have a strong password – or if you’re not sure you have a strong password – you need to change it right now.
+I hate that I even have to share this as a step, but if you don’t have a strong password – or if you’re not sure you have a secure password – you need to change it right now.

 A strong password is a random combination of characters – the longer the better – that is unique, meaning that you only use that password for Gmail and not a single other online login.